timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 ```

 To add the function to the EventBridge rule, create a `targets.json` file containing a memorable, unique string,
-and the ARN of the Lambda Function.
+and the ARN of the Lambda Function:
 ```json
 [
   {